slamora/brackets-wiki/Themes.md

 The View menu will have a new "Theme..." menu item.
 It will open up a dialog that has the settings from the Brackets-Themes "General" dialog as well as a selector for the theme itself.

+It would be cool if there was a place for the screenshot near the theme selector to act as a preview for the change.

 Ideally, the Extension Manager will have a new tab for themes which would not be displayed in the main extension listing.
 The new screenshot property should be displayed for any extension.

+## Default Themes

+* Need to handle inline editors well

+Feedback from Jacob Lauritzen:

+> Look over the default css.
+There are multiple places where rules are declared explicitly when they could just be inherited.
+> On the top of my head, I remember some background rules that were the same as the parent element.
+It would be easier for themes to override these if they were inherited or simply not declared instead.

+## Shell

+It would be nice if the shell color could change in some fashion to suit the theme.